Starting a Business in California: The Ultimate Guide

 Register to pay business taxes in California

-Another crucial step when starting a business in California is to register to pay business taxes and get informed about which taxes you’re responsible for.
+Another crucial step when starting your business is to register to pay business taxes in California and get informed about which taxes you’re responsible for.

 Sole proprietorships pay state taxes on their business income, which gets taxed on their personal income tax returns.